Action-Sufficient Goal Representations: Introduction

-To investigate the potential limitations of these established approaches, we first conduct empirical evaluations in the \texttt{cube} task from OGBench \cite{(OGBench)Park2025}, specifically measuring the performance of low-level policies.
+Our work challenges the implicit assumption of previous approaches that features optimized for learning value functions naturally facilitate policy learning.
+To this end, we first conduct empirical evaluations on the \texttt{cube} task from OGBench \cite{(OGBench)Park2025}, specifically measuring the performance of low-level policies.
 Our results reveal a significant failure mode: agents utilizing value-centric representations exhibit markedly low success rates, suggesting that such features may lack critical information for effective action selection.

-To explain this phenomenon, we introduce the formal concepts of value sufficiency and action sufficiency, defined by whether a goal representation preserves necessary information for accurate value prediction or optimal policy derivation, respectively.
+To explain this phenomenon, we introduce the formal concepts of action sufficiency and value sufficiency, defined by whether a goal representation preserves necessary information for accurate optimal policy derivation or value prediction, respectively.
 Using these definitions, we theoretically demonstrate that value sufficiency does not inherently guarantee action sufficiency of goal representations.
-We show that representations optimized solely to reflect value magnitudes can discard relative action-relevant nuances, leading to a fundamental disconnect between value accuracy and policy success.
-This theoretical finding is further validated through a series of toy examples and the \texttt{cube} task in OGBench \cite{(OGBench)Park2025}, where we illustrate that there are plenty of cases that value-sufficient features fail in practice.
-Consequently, we argue that to learn truly action-sufficient features, the representation learning process should be directly integrated with the actor’s objective, ensuring the latent space preserves the essential information-theoretic requirements for optimal control.
+We show that representations optimized solely to reflect value function can discard relative action-relevant nuances, leading to a fundamental disconnect between value estimation accuracy and policy success.
+This theoretical finding is further validated in a discrete environment, where control success aligns with action sufficiency rather than value sufficiency, even among representations that preserve the optimal value.

+Consequently, we propose a simple approach that integrates representation learning directly into the actor's objective, encouraging the representation to preserve the information-theoretic requirements for optimal action prediction.
+On the OGBench benchmark, we verify that replacing value-based representations with our actor-based ones yields consistent improvements, particularly on high-difficulty tasks where value-based representations collapse.